IoT Connector Management¶

 .
 The connector id is used as the service identifier for integration with applications like ExoSense.

-Device data events in Exosite's IoT Platform are uniquely identified using the connector id, device id, and device resource to ensure it's know what the data is for.
+Device data events in Exosite's IoT Platform are uniquely identified using the connector id, device identifier, and each device's resources to ensure it's know what the data is for.

 Device Related Identification Summary